IoTChainCode/tokenAirdrop/README.md

 # ERC20TokenAridrop
 This project can be used for all ERC20 based tokens for airdrop distribution！
+1. A single transmission can support up to two hundred transfers.
+2. Realize the monitoring transaction status and automatically send the next one.
+3. The implementation fee is reduced to 0.000045--0.0007 eth/transcation.

 ——- dependency library
 npm install web3 solc ethereumjs-tx ethjs-account node-xlsx --save